Touch Me (The Doors song)

 "Touch Me" is a song by the Doors from their 1969 album The Soft Parade.
 Written by guitarist Robby Krieger in late 1968, it makes extensive use of brass and string instruments, including a solo by featured saxophonist Curtis Amy.

 It was released as a single in December 1968 and reached No. 3 on the Billboard Hot 100 (their last Top Ten hit in the US) and No. 1 in the Cashbox Top 100 in early 1969 (the band's third American number-one single).
-The single also did well elsewhere, peaking at No. 1 in the RPM Canadian Singles Chart and at No. 10 in the Kent Music Report in Australia.
+The single peaked at No. 1 in the RPM Canadian Singles Chart.
 However, despite the band's commercial success the previous year, "Touch Me" did not chart in the UK Singles Chart.
+It was also certified Platinum by the RIAA in November 2024 for reaching 2,000,000 digital units.

 Composition

 According to Bruce Botnick's liner notes, the song was referred to by various working titles; "I'm Gonna Love You", from a line in the chorus, and "Hit Me", a reference to blackjack.
 The opening line was originally "C'mon, hit me ...
 I'm not afraid", the line thus reflecting the first person vantage point of a blackjack player.
 Lead singer Jim Morrison changed the lyric out of concern that rowdy crowds at their live shows would mistakenly believe that "hit me" was a challenge to physically assault him.
 At the end of the song, Morrison can be heard shouting "stronger than dirt", which was a slogan from an Ajax commercial.